The Mandalorian season 2 entertainingly levels up with Star Wars action (and teases)

 The Mandalorian is well and truly back to brighten up the end of 2020.
 Don't fight it, enjoy it.

-Discuss: The Mandalorian season 2 entertainingly levels up with Star Wars teases
+Discuss: The Mandalorian review: Season 2 levels up with Star Wars teases

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.